Women's sexual health: Talking about your sexual needs

 Talking about your sexual needs can help bring you and your partner closer together and promote sexual fulfillment.
 Try these tips for talking to your partner.By Mayo Clinic Staff

 Women's sexual health, like men's, is important to overall emotional and physical well-being.
-And achieving a healthy and satisfying sex life doesn't happen by magic.
-It takes self-reflection and candid communication.
+A fulfilling sex life improves your sleep quality and reduces stress.
+But achieving a healthy and satisfying sex life doesn't happen magically; it takes self-reflection and candid communication with your partner.
 Although talking about sexuality can be difficult, it's a topic well worth addressing.

 Follow this guide to discussing women's sexual health concerns and promoting sexual enjoyment.